 1015 TIVERTON ROAD, MECHANICSBURG, PA 17050

 Sovia Therapy is currently able to offer a wide range of therapy services but we are limited to infants and toddlers in the Early Intervention System and children who attend Western Pennsylvania School for the Deaf in Hershey, PA.
 Therapists have skills in providing intervention to infants and toddlers who have visual impairments, multiple complex medical issues, behavioral issues, children that are on the autism spectrum, musculoskeletal restrictions, and eating and feeding disorders.
-Currently, Sovia Therapy has Occupational Therapy, Physical Therapy, Speech Language Pathologists, Specialized Instruction, a Teacher for the Visually Impaired, and teachers that can progress language delays.
-Interventionists are skilled at incorporating daily routines into activities that can progress a wide range of developmental delays.
+Currently, Sovia Therapy has Occupational Therapy, Physical Therapy, Speech Language Pathologists, Specialized Instruction, Teachers for the Visually Impaired, Infant Massage Instruction and teachers that can progress language delays.
+Interventionists are skilled at incorporating daily routines into activities that are meaninful to families.

-Kelly has been a pediatric Occupational Therapist in Early Intervention for over 20 years.
-She holds two specialty certifications as a Vital Stim® clinician (Neuromuscular Electrical Stimulation for oral and pharyngeal phase dysphagia) and as a clinician able to implement Cranial Sacral Fascial Therapy (soft tissue work to release tightness as well as keep the body moving freely) and is a certified lactation counselor.
+Kelly has been a pediatric Occupational Therapist in Early Intervention for over 30 years.
+She holds three specialty certifications as a Vital Stim® clinician (Neuromuscular Electrical Stimulation for oral and pharyngeal phase dysphagia), as a clinician able to implement Cranial Sacral Fascial Therapy (soft tissue work to release tightness as well as keep the body moving freely) and is a certified lactation counselor.
 Kelly’s specialty lies in working with infants and toddlers who have difficulty with swallowing and who have unsafe swallowing abilities.
 Nursing support is provided which includes nursing troubleshooting, infant related issues and overall lactation support.
 She also works closely with many physicians and specialists to be sure continuity of care is occurring with children that have complex medical needs.
 In addition to Feeding and Swallowing expertise, Kelly has been successful at helping parents to learn techniques to eliminate tightness in their child so that conditions such as torticollis, brachial plexus injury and other muscle tightness does not interfere with typical development.

-Stacy has been an educator in the classroom and Early Intervention for 17 years.
+Stacy has been an educator in the classroom and Early Intervention for over 20 years.
 She has a master’s degree in Special Education and is a certified Teacher of the Visually Impaired.
 She also has been trained as a Language Coach in Early Intervention.
 Autism and Behavior are specialty areas, having been an Autism Support Teacher for 15 years.
 Stacy is also certified in Infant Massage Instruction.

 EMMA GROFF, SI